HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 The following sections discuss points mainly relevant for project developers and potential new contributors.

 ## Code repository
 The first requirement for an open-source project is fully versioned code in a *public repository*.
 The code should be accessible in anonymous read-only mode by anybody.
-Services like GitHub or GitLab provide it for free.
+Services like [GitHub](https://github.com) or [GitLab](https://gitlab.com) provide it for free.
 In addition efforts like [hepforge](https://www.hepforge.org/) or labs like CERN or DESY may host HEP-specific packages.
 Services supporting a clone plus *merge-request/pull-request workflow* can be helpful to attract new contributors.

 ## License
 The code and software provided should be properly licensed in order to be able to use code provided by others, and to allow people to re-use, update, or improve the software you provide.
 The [HSF technical note](http://hepsoftwarefoundation.org/technical_notes.html) *HSF-TN-2016-01* (*Software Licence Agreements HSF Policy Guidelines*) discusses various options.
 This is one of the topics that is typically ignored at the beginning of a project and hard to fix afterwards.

 ## Compilation and other commands
 Compiling, installing and testing should be - if possible - each single-command actions for building, installing and testing.
 In particular making testing easy is useful.
 A good place to put the necessary information is a *README* file in the repository.
-Relying on community standards like *CMake* make it easier for others to use and understand the setup.
+Relying on community standards like [*CMake*](https://www.cmake.org) make it easier for others to use and understand the setup.

 ## Testing
 To improve on the quality of software, unit and integration testing are essential.
 Having well-documented tests makes it as well easier for contributors to participate.
 They can check whether they break old features and can with new tests document what their addition is supposed to do.

-For *unit tests* plenty of software packages exist, of which *gtest* and *catch* are two good choices.
-Integration tests running a software project in a certain setup can take advantage of *CTest* and *CDash* or be driven by shell scripts.
+For *unit tests* plenty of software packages exist, of which [*gtest*](https://github.com/google/googletest) and [*catch*](https://github.com/philsquared/Catch) are two good choices for C++ projects.
+Integration tests running a software project in a certain setup can take advantage of *CTest* (supplied as part of *CMake*) and [*CDash*](http://www.cdash.org) or be driven by shell scripts.
 Ease of use is again important here, otherwise tests tend not to be run.
+For example, *CMake*/*CTest* add dedicated *test* targets to buildscripts so that running the tests is a simple matter of "building" the target, e.g. `make test` when using Makefiles.

 ## Communication and Reporting
 A mailing list to contact developers is always useful.
 Better to have publicly and anonymously accessible archives and be open for subscription and posting by the public.

 ## Issue tracking
 It is useful to provide an issue (bug) tracker for users and developers to interact with, allowing to view of both open and closed tickets anonymously by the public.
-Possible solutions here are the issue tracking capabilities of GitHub projects or CERN's JIRA service.
+Possible solutions here are the issue tracking capabilities of GitHub projects or CERN's [JIRA](https://www.atlassian.com/software/jira) service.

 ## Reference Guide
 For developers it is important to have a good overview of provided interfaces, existing classes, and implementation details.
 For this a reference guide is a helpful tool.
-A de-facto standard for creating reference guides in C++ projects is *Doxygen*.
+A de-facto standard for creating reference guides in C++ projects is [*Doxygen*](http://www.doxygen.org/).

 ## Conventions and Workflows
 Every project choses certain (coding) conventions and workflows.
 While there is a plethora of possibilities, the concretely chosen conventions and workflows should be documented visibly.
 A *How to contribute* document is a good practice.
 This is as well a nice place to add information where contributions by others would be possible and desired.